Victim Support is looking for a Media and External Communications Lead based in London.

 - Help enhance and protect VS's reputation using effective communication channels

-- Increase the profile of VS services, including Supportline, and drive self-referrals through PR and media coverage
+- Increase the profile of VS services, including Supportline, and drive victims and survivors to access our support through PR and media coverage

 - Support the senior team to raise VS's profile in prioritised areas, including to help acquire/retain contracts

+- If you have the drive to make a difference within an organisation which makes a difference we look forward to hearing from you.
 Victim Support are committed to recruiting with care and to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff and volunteers to share this commitment.
-Background checks and Disclosed Barring Service checks may be required.
+Background checks and Disclosed Barring Service checks will be required.

-Victim Support is committed to providing an inclusive and supportive environment for our staff.
+- Victim Support is committed to supporting and promoting equality and diversity and to creating an inclusive working environment.
 We believe having a diverse workforce at all levels allows us to represent the communities we serve and connect better with people affected by crime.
-We welcome applicants from all communities and as part of our commitment to the Race at Work Charter we would particularly welcome applicants from BAME communities.
+We believe this can be achieved through attracting, developing and retaining a diverse range of staff from many different backgrounds.
+We therefore welcome applicants from all communities and monitor the diversity of applicants to analyse if we are representative of the communities we serve in terms of sex, ethnicity, disability, sexual orientation, trans identity, relationship status, religion or belief, caring responsibilities, age and socio-economic status.
+As part of our commitment to the Race at Work Charter we would particularly welcome applicants from BAME communities.